Ethan0429/COSC102-Lab-Writeups/labs/lab6.md

      The definition comes after the prototype and includes the actual code that it runs when called.

-  3. ### Calls - runs a function from another function (usually `main`) scope e.g.
+  3. ### Function Calls - runs a function from another function (usually `main`) scope e.g.

       <pre><code class="language-c++">int main() {
      /* we're in main, but you can call a function from anywhere, this is just an example */

      // we make two ints
      int a = 1, b = 2;

      // we "call" add on our two local int variables int sum = add(a, b);

-  // sum becomes 3 after the function call
+     // sum becomes 3 after the function call }</code></pre>
-    }</code></pre>

   This one is pretty self explanatory.

   You'll need to write **protoypes**, **definitions**, and **calls**, for the following routines: